okta/okta.github.io/_source/_posts/2018-08-22-basic-crud-angular-7-and-spring-boot-2.md

 Technology moves fast these days.
 It can be challenging to keep up with the latest trends as well as new releases of your favorite projects.
 I'm here to help!
 Spring Boot and Angular are two of my favorite projects, so I figured I'd write y'all a guide to show you how to build and secure a basic app using their latest and greatest releases.

 In Spring Boot, the most significant change in 2.0 is its new web framework: Spring WebFlux.
 Spring Boot 2.1 is a minor release, so there shouldn't be any major changes, just incremental improvements.
-In Angular 7.0, the biggest change is upgrading to RxJS v6 and there's rumors that a new, faster renderer will be included (code named: [Ivy Renderer](http://ivy.angular.io/)).
-For specific changes, see [Spring Boot 2.1 Release Notes(https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.1-Release-Notes), and the [Angular changelog](https://github.com/angular/angular/blob/master/CHANGELOG.md).
+In Angular 7.0, the most significant change is upgrading to RxJS v6, and there are rumors that a new, faster renderer will be included.

-I wrote about how to integrate Spring Boot 2.0 and Angular 5.0 last December.
+I wrote about how to integrate [Spring Boot 2.0 and Angular 5.0 last December](/blog/2017/12/04/basic-crud-angular-and-spring-boot).
 This post was extremely popular on the Okta Developer blog and became an inspiration for many future blog posts.
-When [Angular 6 was released](/blog/2018/05/09/upgrade-to-angular-6), I was reluctant to update it because it has "Angular 5.0" in its title, and you don't change a title because SEO.
+When [Angular 6 was released](/blog/2018/05/09/upgrade-to-angular-6), I was reluctant to update it because it has "Angular 5.0" in its title, and you don't change a title because of SEO.

 This article describes how to build a simple CRUD application that displays a list of cool cars.
-It'll allow you to edit the list, and it'll show an animated gif from [GIPHY](http://giphy.com) that matches the car's name.
+It'll allow you to edit the cars, and it'll show an animated gif from [GIPHY](http://giphy.com) that matches the car's name.
 You'll also learn how to secure your application using Okta's Spring Boot starter and Angular SDK.
+Below is a screenshot of the app when it's completed.

+{% img blog/spring-boot-2-angular-7/success-at-last.png alt:"Screenshot of completed app" width:"800" %}{: .center-image }

 You will need [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [Node.js 8+](https://nodejs.org/) installed to complete this tutorial.
-For Java 10, you'll need to change the `java.version` property and `jaxb-api` as a dependency.
+For Java 10+, you'll need to change the `java.version` property and `jaxb-api` as a dependency.
 Hat tip to Josh Long's [spring-boot-and-java-10](https://github.com/joshlong/spring-boot-and-java-10) project on GitHub.

 ## Build an API with Spring Boot 2.1

-To get started with [Spring Boot](https://projects.spring.io/spring-boot/) 2.1, head on over to [start.spring.io](https://start.spring.io) and create a new project that uses Java, Spring Boot version 2.1.0 M1, and options to create a simple API: JPA, H2, Rest Repositories, Lombok, and Web.
+To get started with [Spring Boot](https://projects.spring.io/spring-boot/) 2.1, head on over to [start.spring.io](https://start.spring.io) and create a new project that uses Java, Spring Boot version 2.1.0 M2, and options to create a simple API: JPA, H2, Rest Repositories, Lombok, and Web.
 In this example, I've added Actuator as well, since it's a [very cool feature](https://dzone.com/articles/spring-boot-actuator-a-complete-guide) of Spring Boot.

 {% img blog/spring-boot-2-angular-7/start.spring.io.png alt:"Spring Initializr" width:"800" %}{: .center-image }

 Create a directory to hold your server and client applications.
 I called mine `okta-spring-boot-2-angular-7-example`, but you can call yours whatever you like.
-If you'd rather just see the app running than write code, you can [see the example on GitHub](https://github.com/oktadeveloper/okta-spring-boot-2-angular-7-example), or clone and run locally using the commands below.
+If you'd rather see the app running than write code, you can [see the example on GitHub](https://github.com/oktadeveloper/okta-spring-boot-2-angular-7-example), or clone and run locally using the commands below.

 ```bash
 git clone https://github.com/oktadeveloper/okta-spring-boot-2-angular-7-example.git